timeplus-io/docs/docs/idempotent.md

 If you remove `SETTINGS idempotent_id = 'batch1'` and run the SQL again, duplicated data will be inserted.

-If you push data to Timeplus via [the low level Ingest REST API](/proton-ingest-api), you can also set `x-timeplus-idempotent-id` in the HTTP header.
+If you push data to Timeplus via [REST API](/proton-ingest-api), you can also set `x-timeplus-idempotent-id` in the HTTP header.

 ## Streaming SQL with enable_idempotent_processing
 When you insert data with `idempotent_id`, querying the stream with `table` function will retrieve the historical data of the stream, without duplication.
 However if you run: